section-engineering-education/engineering-education/articles/vision-transformer-using-transformers-for-image-recognition/index.md

 Transformers were proposed in this [paper](https://papers.nips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) for machine translation but have since become the main architecture in solving NLP tasks such as speech recognition and text summarization.
 They are behind the recent developments in NLP, including OpenAI's GPT-3 and Google's BERT.

 Previously, there have been attempts to use transformers for image recognition tasks.
-These attempts either used a combination of transformers with convolutional networks or performed engineering to transform convolutional networks by replacing certain modules in their overall structure.
+These attempts either used transformers with convolutional networks or transformed convolutional networks by replacing certain modules.
 In this published [paper](https://arxiv.org/abs/2010.11929), they did not rely on CNNs at all.
 They relied purely on the standard transformer architecture, the dominant architecture in Natural Language Processing (NLP).
 The only trick they did is break down an input image into a sequence of image patches (16 x 16) fed in as the standard transformer input.
 But the rest of the transformer architecture remained the same.
 These image patches are viewed in the same way as words (tokens) in the NLP context.
 Hence, the relation between viewing the 16 x 16 input images as 16 x 16 words.

 Results show that this novel architecture outperformed state-of-the-art CNNs, known as the dominant network architecture for image recognition.